leovandriel/csynth/README.md

 _Why C?_

-Because it didn't seem like a good idea.
+Because it didn't seem like a good idea at the time.

 ## License